Chantry Nursery Provision

-If your child is ill whilst at nursery, we will make every effort to contact, you but we must have the name and telephone number of a second person in case you are unavailable.
-All of this information is requested on your registration form, but you must inform us immediately of any changes.
+If your child is ill whilst at nursery, we will make every effort to contact, you but we must have the name and telephone number of emergency contacts in case you are unavailable.
+All of this information is requested on your registration form.
+Please inform us immediately of any changes to your contact details or your nominated emergency contacts.
 If your child is very ill, please do not bring him/her into nursery, as infections spread very quickly amongst young children.
 Please phone the school office to inform them if your child won't be at nursery for any reason.
 Children recover quickly from most coughs and colds but please keep your child at home for 24 hours if they have suffered vomiting or diarrhoea.

-Please try to arrange medical appointments outside of their nursery session times, if however they must attend an appointment please show evidence of their appointment to the school office and let them know that they will not be attending.
+Please try to arrange medical appointments outside of your child’s allocated nursery session times.
+If a child must attend an appointment please show evidence of their appointment to the school office and let them know that they will not be attending.

 We prefer all of our nursery children to wear school uniform.
 School sweatshirts and polo shirts with the school logo are available, there is a link to purchase these online on the school website.
-Please ask a member of staff if you would like to look at samples and try them on your child for size..
-Whilst in nursery, children may wear grey jogging bottoms rather than formal school trousers if preferred and if girls wear skirts then elasticated waists are easier.
-Girls may also wear a grey pinafore dress and in the Summer months some girls prefer to wear a red and white gingham checked summer dress.
-We request that the children wear black velcro fastening shoes and plain grey, black or white socks (or grey tights for girls in winter).
-We do ensure that children wear aprons, but three year-olds can always find the gap!
+Please ask a member of staff if you would like to look at samples and try them on your child for size.
+Whilst in nursery, children may wear grey jogging bottoms rather than formal school trousers if preferred and where skirts are worn then elasticated waists are easier.
+As in the main school, grey pinafore dresses are permitted and, in the summer months, red and white gingham checked summer dresses may be worn.
+We request that the children wear black velcro fastening shoes and plain grey, black or white socks (or grey tights in winter).
+We do ensure that children wear aprons for painting or water activities, but three year-olds can always find the gap!
 The paint we use will wash out in COLD water and soap.
 Outdoor play is an important part of the early years curriculum whatever the weather.
 It is, therefore, very important that your child has a coat to wear.